aws-samples/ec2-flexibility-score-dashboard/README.md

 - [Using the tool](#using-the-tool)
 - [Security considerations](#security-considerations)

-## Understanding the Flexibility Score
+## Understanding EC2 Flexibility Score

-On a scale of 1 (worse) to 10 (best), the Flexibility score is a weighted average of the four component scores seen below.
+On a scale of 1 (worse) to 10 (best), the EC2 Flexibility Score is a weighted average of the four component scores seen below.
 The higher the score, the more likely a configuration is set up to effectively leverage the latest EC2 features and services.

-### Components of the Flexibility Score
+### Components of EC2 Flexibility Score

 #### Instance Diversification score (25% weight)